We may earn a commission if you sign up through our links. Learn how we make money and the numbers behind trading.

 Platform & Tools

 When looking for the best Australian Securities Exchange brokers, consider the tools and software offered.
-Whilst some investors prefer the established MetaTrader 4 or MetaTrader 5 terminals, others will feel more comfortable executing trades from a modern and sleek mobile application.
+Whilst some traders prefer the established MetaTrader 4 or MetaTrader 5 terminals, others will feel more comfortable executing trades from a modern and sleek mobile application.

 However you choose to trade, look out for Australian Securities Exchange brokers that offer the charts, indicators, and execution modes to execute your trading strategy.
 An integrated economic calendar could also help you keep on top of ASX news updates and announcements.